The BEST Marry Me Chicken Soup (5-Cheese Tortellini, One-Pot Meal)

 - Cook until crispy, then remove with a slotted spoon and set aside.

-- Leave 1–2 tbsp of the bacon fat in the pot for flavor.
+- Leave 1–2 tablespoon of the bacon fat in the pot for flavor.

 Sear the Chicken